 “…because as we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns – the ones we don't know we don't know”. - Donald Rumsfeld

-Analysis of particular risks and avenirs in possible futures is a core of this dimension of our work.
-We develop post-disciplinary methodologies that allow to unlock thinking outside of the totality of socio-political frame of contemporary (pre)modern societies.
+Analysis of avenirs in possible futures is a core of this dimension of our work.
+We develop post-disciplinary methods that allow to unlock thinking outside of the totality of socio-political frame of contemporary (pre)modern societies.
 Political, economic, cultural, technological, environmental, cosmological and post-human - the list of particular forms of manifestation for both risks and avenirs will never be complete, demanding therefore holistic approaches.
-Resilience and further advancement of essential socio-political relations - humanistic and vital living vs animalistic biopolitical survival - is in the heart of this inquiry.
+Resilience and further advancement of essential socio-political relations - humanistic and vital living versus animalistic biopolitical survival - is in the heart of this inquiry.
 Post-nation state political architecture, artificial intelligence, art in the context of post-Internet visual culture are among many other subjects that we explore in the projects under the umbrella of this dimension.